Retail Customer Service

 After you have done all this listening and observing, you need to create a new customer experience—so ask:

-- What experience do you want to craft for your shoppers from the moment they land on your website?
+• What experience do you want to craft for your shoppers when they land on your website?

-- How will you enable customers to share their feedback about your excellent customer service and product
+• How will you let customers share their feedback about your excellent customer service and product?

 The four basic customer service tips that should be included in your store's customer strategy are: